 I have also made used this recipe in my air fryer.
 The rub not only adds flavour but also gets crispy when air fried.

-Oven baked is another way to cook these wings, although it is not my favourite way to make them.
+Oven-baked is another way to cook these wings, although it is not my favourite way to make them.
 When baking in the oven, it is best to place the wings on a rack so the grease drains off them while cooking.
-I have found that if you don’t use a rack, the wings cook in the grease and a lot of the flavour is left behind on the baking tray.
+I have found that if you don’t use a rack, the wings cook in grease, and a lot of the flavour is left behind on the baking tray.

 If you have any leftover chicken wings, make sure to store them in the fridge in an airtight container.
 They can be reheated in the microwave for a few minutes, or in a 350°F oven for 10 minutes.

 I have also had success freezing wings for use within 3 months.
 I place cooled wings on a baking sheet in a single layer and freeze for 2 hours.
-Then transfer the frozen wings to a freezer bag or freezer safe container.
-To reheat frozen wings, place in a single layer on baking sheet and cook for 15-20 at 350°F or until heated through.
+Then transfer the frozen wings to a freezer bag or freezer-safe container.
+To reheat frozen wings, place in a single layer on a baking sheet and cook for 15-20 at 350°F or until heated through.

 Dry Rub Chicken Wings